Caimito/caimito.github.com/en/about.md

 - Improving software development
 - Preserving a piece of Dehesa through regenerative agriculture

 At first glance, the combination of software development and agriculture may seem unusual.
 In fact, both have a lot in common.
 Both are areas full of complexity.
 Things do not always go according to plan.
 One often has to respond sensibly to new events.
-In agriculture, there are many unknown unknowns (factors) - just as is the case in dynamic markets.
+In agriculturels, there are many unknown unknowns (factors) - just as is the case in dynamic markets.

 <div class="overview">
 	<section>